2026 Level 3 Fitness Standards: Martial Excellence

 This article contains affiliate links.

 The Level 3 fitness standards for the Everyday Marksman are tough.
-They are a series of pass/fail tests designed to test real-world athletic strength and conditioning.
 When I first started thinking about fitness tests, the Level 3 standards were about performance under stress, and it took me a long time to figure out what exactly that meant.

 As a refresher, the Level 1 standards were about general physical condition.
 The Level 2 standards focused on strength and work capacity.